-- A multichannel experience works across more than one channel, for example phone and email.
+- A multichannel experience works across more than one single channel, for example, phone and email.

-- An omnichannel experience covers every possible channel, so there’s never a ‘gap’ perceptible from the customer’s point of view.
+- An omnichannel experience offers a seamless experience on every possible channel, so there’s never a ‘gap’ perceptible from the customer’s point of view.

 Why is omnichannel experience design important?

-This pattern doesn’t just affect businesses that have incorporated digital channels into a traditional retail model.
+This omnichannel pattern doesn’t just affect businesses that have incorporated digital channels into a traditional retail model.
 We’re also seeing a breaking down of barriers in the other direction, with digital-to-physical transitions among online retailers.
-As well as pop-up shops and physical sales at shows and events, digital-first retailers are setting up their own stores where customers can see, try and purchase goods like homewares, clothing, and cosmetics.
+As well as pop-up shops and physical sales at shows and events, digital-first retailers might set up a physical store where customers can see, try and purchase goods like homewares, clothing, and cosmetics.

-Omnichannel designers focus on creating experiences that reflect this fluidity between different online and offline channels, and provide a seamless experience for the end user regardless of where and how they make contact with a business or organisation.
-It’s a practice that’s wholly user-focused, since the user is the only consistent factor in the scope of a project.
+Omnichannel commerce designers focus on creating customer journeys that reflect this fluidity between different online and offline channels and provide a seamless experience for the end-user regardless of where and how they make contact with a business or organisation.
+It’s a practice that’s wholly user-focused since the user is the only consistent factor in the scope of a project.

 The integration of digital technology into everyday life is now at a point where omnichannel user experiences are the norm.
-Users expect brands to provide an omnichannel experience, and their behavior reflects this.
+Users expect brands to provide an omnichannel experience, and their behaviour reflects this.

-66% of customers prefer to choose their own journey through a brand’s channels when completing a task, and those customer journeys are rarely linear.
-A basic ecommerce transaction includes an average of 5.5 touchpoints, but can rack up as many as 20 as the customer compares, considers and explores the factors relating to a purchase decision.
+66% of customers prefer to choose their journey through a brand’s channels when completing a task, and those customer journeys are rarely linear.
+A basic eCommerce transaction includes an average of 5.5 touchpoints but can rack up as many as 20 as the customer compares, considers, and explores the factors relating to a purchase decision.

 These stats tell us that customers are behaving in ways that make distinctions between channels almost obsolete, and it follows that they’ll expect companies to do the same.
 The kicker?
 Consumers say they’re willing to pay up to 16% more for a great customer experience.